 - Fix bad habits

 While you can send out a questionnaire after every meeting, it would be best to do them from time to time.
-This way, you’re not exerting your employees after meeting sessions.
+This way, you’re not exerting your employees after discussion sessions.

 Ensure the questions are straightforward and reassure them the survey is anonymous to get candid answers.